chasemcdo/mie429-capstone/README.md

 # MIE429 Capstone Repository

 The repository contains the code associated with our capstone project.
-The project is a web application which integrates OpenAI's CLIP model to generate labels for images.
+The project is a web application which integrates [OpenAI's CLIP](https://openai.com/research/clip) to generate labels for images.

 ## Installation